wordofwarning/wordofwarning.org/current/2016-worksahead/topjoe/index.md

 Box Office Tel: 0161 274 0600

 #### Access Information for Evening Edition
-Age advisory: strictly 18+. *Comedy* is spoken word based and will be the first part of a double bill lasting approximately two hours including an interval.
+Age advisory: strictly 18+. *Comedy* is spoken word based and will be the first part of a double bill lasting about 2 hours including an interval.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
 *"At the risk of missing a call back from prospective employers Pound Bakery, Top Joe is venturing out of the house.*